animeshxd/linugs/readme.md

+### LinuxOne: This usually is caused by a system where /tmp is mounted noexec
 ```bash
 Error on LinuxOne: This usually is caused by a system where /tmp is mounted noexec.
 Please remount without noexec and run the upgrade again.
 ```